borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 &nbsp;&nbsp;(no need to ask for raise just to keep up with inflation)
 -- fair distribution of economic growth by removing silent regressive Tax via inflation
 &nbsp;&nbsp;(no [**Cantillon effect**](https://whatismoney.info/cantillon-effect-bitcoin/){:target="_blank"} - those close to printing machine benefit the most)
--- simplified savings (power of simplicity in Bitcoin architecture also)
+-- simplified savings (also there is power of simplicity in Bitcoin architecture)

 ### Upcoming period
 {: #upcoming }